mongodb-industry-solutions/retail-store/chatbot/README.md

 npm run dev
 ```

-Then, open your browser and navigate to http://localhost:8080/cart and you should see the interface shown on Figure 6.

-Figure 6.
-Omnichannel Ordering demo interface.

 Congratulations, you have successfully set up the demo in your own environment!
-Select any user to see their cart and click on ‘Proceed to checkout’ to start your Omnichannel Ordering experience.
+Open your browser and navigate to http://localhost:8080/cart.Select any user to see their cart and click on the chatbot button at the bottom right corner to see the chatbot in action.